ibalampanis/ai-ethics/guide.md

 ### Algorithmic Transparency
 The frequent lack of transparency in algorithmic design, creates major concerns when it comes to the interests and the motives of the creators.
 The development of AI by various companies often contains the danger of system manipulation, in order to address external motives.
 This could potentially lead to incidents of discrimination, or inability to mitigate bias.

+### Data Modification
+After the data fitting process, modifying or removing data in the training set can be a very complex request.
+An organization that discovers its model was trained on inaccurate data may face substantial repercussions that can be hard to undo.

 ### Environmental Impact
 Training AI models requires immense amounts of resources and significant computational power.
 The process leads to vast energy consumption and burning of fossil fuels.
 Subsequently, the carbon emissions result in significant environmental pollution, making the deployment of the models a resource-intensive procedure.